Sparen/DanmakufuObfuscator/README.md

 There are currently two levels of Obfuscation: <br>
 1: Remove all comments - very good for purging documentation and various comments from your code <br>
-2: Remove all comments, new lines, tabs, and extra whitespace - node becomes difficult for humans to read.
+2: Remove all comments, new lines, tabs, and extra whitespace - code becomes difficult for humans to read.
 Can still revert back to human-readable form.<br>

 To compile:		<br>
     make